Luka Drašković

 Luka Drašković (born 1995) is a Montenegrin chess player.
 He was awarded the title of International Master in 2014 and the title of Grandmaster in 2022.

 Chess career

 Drašković won the Montenegrin Chess Championship in 2021 and qualified for the Chess World Cup 2021, where he was defeated 2-0 by Aleksandar Inđić in the first round.

-He has represented Montenegro in two Chess Olympiads:
+He has represented Montenegro in for Chess Olympiads: